 David Aaro is a recent Masters graduate from the University of Miami with a degree in Journalism.
-He has three years of journalism experience working for the Miami Herald, Miami Hurricane, Florida Newsline, Special Olympics and First Coast News.
+He has five years of journalism experience working for the Miami Herald, Fox News, Miami Hurricane, Florida Newsline, Special Olympics and First Coast News.

 In 2011, David Aaro worked as a reporting intern for First Coast News Television Station in Jacksonville Florida.
 He went out in the field with four different reporters to cover a range of different stories in the area, ranging from wildfires to elected officials.
 In addition to this, David created packages from the stories and events he covered, implemented web content and ran the teleprompter.

 In 2012 & 2013 while attending Jacksonville University, David worked as a staffing specialist for Main Street America Insurance.
 He assisted the head of staffing in screening and evaluating potential new hires, updated job descriptions, managed expenses and gained understanding of the HR function and how it relates to all other areas of the company.
 These experiences gave him a well versed background in understanding how a business works and how to adapt to different environments.